Costa Brava, Lebanon: Production

-In July 2021, it was announced Nadine Labaki and Saleh Bakri had joined the cast of the film, with Mounia Akl, directing from a screenplay she wrote alongside Clara Roquet.
+In July 2021, it was announced Nadine Labaki and Saleh Bakri had joined the cast of the film, with Mounia Akl directing from a screenplay she wrote alongside Clara Roquet.

 Release

 The film premiered at the 2021 Venice International Film Festival on September 5, 2021.
 It was also screened at the 2021 Toronto International Film Festival (TIFF) on September 11, 2021.
 At TIFF, it won the NETPAC Prize.
 Screened at the 18th Seville European Film Festival (SEFF) on 7 November 2021, the film won the festival's Grand Jury Prize ex aequo with Onoda: 10,000 Nights in the Jungle.
 In June 2022, Kino Lorber acquired U.S. distribution rights to the film, and set it for a July 15, 2022, release.

 Reception

 On Rotten Tomatoes, the film holds an approval rating of 90% based on 39 reviews with an average rating of 7.5/10.
+Metacritic, which uses a weighted average, assigned the film a score of 80 out of 100, based on 14 critics, indicating "generally favorable" reviews.